 FHA mortgages allow more people to qualify for a home mortgage loan, especially first-time homebuyers.

-The main distinction between conventional mortgages and FHA mortgages are the credit score requirements, down payment requirements, and mortgage loan terms.
+The main distinctions between conventional and FHA mortgages are the credit score requirements, down payment requirements, and mortgage loan terms.

-For conventional mortgages, a credit score of at least 620-640 is required.
+A credit score of at least 620-640 is required for conventional mortgages.
 FHA loans only require 580, with some borrowers qualifying with a score as low as 500-579 under certain circumstances.
-Both loans still require the borrower to be at least two years out of bankruptcy.
+Both loans require the borrower to be at least two years out of bankruptcy.

 A few factors play into the differences in down payment requirements.
-With a 580 credit score, borrowers can often qualify for an FHA loan with a 3.5% down payment and payment of mortgage insurance (MIP).
+With a 580 credit score, borrowers can often qualify for an FHA loan with a 3.5% down payment and mortgage insurance (MIP) payment.
 With a conventional mortgage, there are numerous down payment options; however, a lower down payment also requires you to pay mortgage insurance (PMI).